We’re delighted to introduce Sam Cootes, the new chef at St John’s Innovation Centre, who will be joining the Bistro team.

-As you all know big changes and development are happening in the catering area, with this in turn we will also be developing the catering menus and food offerings.
+As you all know big changes and development are happening in the catering area, Worry Free Catering’s expansion is a prime example. inspired by this, we will also be developing the catering menus and food offerings.
 This will gradually be implemented over time so please keep coming down to taste and see the difference.
 Please feel free to give me your feedback, good or bad as I feel it’s important for the customers to be involved in these changes.

 The new SJIC Bistro menus will be introduced from Monday, 26th February 2018.
 We look forward to seeing you!